Skip to main content

 • output - Captured stdout/stderr since the last call.
 Omitted if no output was produced.

-• exit_code - Present only when the command has exited (0 = success, non-zero = failure, -1 = killed by signal).
+• exit_code - Present only when the command has exited (0 = success, non-zero = failure, -1 = killed by signal on Linux/macOS; on Windows a killed process returns 1).
 Absence means the process is still running.

 • duration_ms - Wall-clock duration of this tool call in milliseconds.